Skip to Main Content

 But a paper cannot be written by simply stringing together exact quotations from a number of authors.
 More often than not, in writing you will do more stating the ideas of others in your own words, that is you will paraphase or summarize those ideas of other people.

-Paraphrases and summaries of other people's ideas must also be cited, or you will be charged with plarigaism.
-Plagiarism is not just the using of other people's exact words without giving them credit, but also using their uniques ideas without citing them as the source.
-Because correct paraphrasing and summarizing can often be confusing to students, the Duquesne University Writing Center has created a handout on these topics.
-To see a PDF of it, click on the link below.
+Paraphrases and summaries of other people's ideas must also be cited, or you will be charged with plagiarism.
+Plagiarism is not just the using of other people's exact words without giving them credit, but also using their unique ideas without citing them as the source.
+If you need help understanding how to paraphrase, summarize, or quote in your papers, contact the Duquesne University Writing Center.